cal-sailing/wind2web/README.txt

 sudo /etc/init.d/weewx stop
 sudo /etc/init.d/weewx start

-in the terminal wee_extension --list should now return:
+in the terminal do:

+      wee_extension --list

+this should return:

 Extension Name    Version   Description csv               0.10      Emit loop or archive data in CSV format.